yesihaveidea/myrtille/DOCUMENTATION.md

 - `EnterpriseDomain`, this is the name of your domain (i.e. MYDOMAIN or mydomain.local) if myrtille is part of it or the domain controller FQDN or IP otherwise
 - Restart Myrtille.Services windows service to use the new settings

-To specify a customer path for the MyrtilleEnterprise database or use another SQL server, amend Myrtille.Services app.config connectionString
+To specify a custom path for the MyrtilleEnterprise database or use another SQL server, amend Myrtille.Services app.config connectionString

 If you wish to create your own enterprise adapter (with a different authentication, database or behavior), `Myrtille.Services.Contracts` contains the interfaces you need.

 ## Notes and limitations
 - Starting from myrtille version 1.2.0, the packaged FreeRDP and OpenSSL binaries use a statically-linked runtime; that means there is no longer need for the Microsoft Visual C++ redistributables (x86).
 It's still a good idea to install them however as they will be required if the build options are changed.

+- On Windows Server 2003, there are reported display issues with FreeRDP when using Chinese language.
+Disabling the glyph cache fixes the issue (myrtille\bin\Myrtille.Services.exe.config).

 - On Windows Server 2008 and Windows Workstations (XP/Vista/7/8/10), the FreeRDP remoteApp and shell features don't work.
 It's not possible to start a remote application from URL. https://github.com/FreeRDP/FreeRDP/issues/1669